rkoeninger/hyjinks/README.md

 (center (color :red (css-class "welcomeBanner" (h1 "Hi!"))))
 ```

-And that could get unweildy.
+And that could get unwieldy.

-At the same time, I wanted to have a general `make-tag` method that would accept the tag name, attributes, css properties and child elements and build a tag.
+At the same time, I wanted to have a general `make-tag` method that would accept the tag name, attributes, CSS properties and child elements and build a tag.
 But I also thought it would help to allow users to specify them in any order.
 So the `make-tag` function looks like this:

 ``` clojure
 (defn make-tag [name & stuff] ...)